Intelligent-AWE/DeepHealth/README.md

       IDE: PyCharm <br>
       Language: Python 3.6 <br>
       Tensorflow: 1.14.0 <br>

+## Paper Citation

+If you use the AWE dataset or feel this paper is helpful for your research, please cite our paper.
+We are really appreciate your citation.
+@article{zhang2012deephealth,
+  title={DeepHealth: A Self-Attention Based Method for Instant Intelligent Predictive Maintenance in Industrial Internet of Things}, author={Weiting Zhang, Dong Yang, Youzhi Xu, Xuefeng Huang, Jun Zhang, Mikael Gidlund}, journal={IEEE Transactions on Industrial Informatics}, year={Early Access, 2020}, publisher={IEEE}
+}

 <br>
 Lastly, we really appreciate the joint efforts of our partner company (including the engineers of the factory) who provide sufficient time and fire-new equipment for the destructive experiment.